Frequently Asked Questions

 Physical distancing, hygiene and health

 Self-isolation means you must stay at home for 14 days.
-According to the Australia Government Department of Health, you must self-isolate if any of the following applies to you:
+According to the NSW Government you must self-isolate if you:

 Please let us know if you have been asked to self-isolate due to COVID-19 so that we can support you.
 Contact the University’s Coronavirus Support Hotline by phoning +61 02 9852 5399, Monday to Friday, 9am to 5pm AEST, or via email at firstname.lastname@example.org.